-Both men and women face greater risk for sleep disorders, including sleep apnea and insomnia, as they age.
+Both men and women face a greater risk for sleep disorders, including sleep apnea and insomnia, as they age.
 And men, too, have some significant hormonal shifts to contend with in their 60s.
 You’ve heard of menopause, of course.
 But do you know about andropause?
 Andropause refers to a significant drop in testosterone that happens to some, but not all, men, typically after age 60.
-Research suggests about 20% of men in their 60s, and as many as 50% of men in their 80s, go through andropause.
+Research suggests about 20 percent of men in their 60s, and as many as 50 percent of men in their 80s, go through andropause.
 The symptoms of andropause—a drop in energy, increased fatigue, and low mood—as well as the drop in testosterone itself can affect sleep.

 Men and women in their 60s may experience some significant changes to sleep architecture that make sleep a profoundly different experience than it was when they were younger.
 During our 60s, it often takes longer for us to fall asleep, and nightly sleep amounts decrease.
 Sleep may become more restless and fragmented.
 We’re often easily awakened at night and it may be harder to fall back asleep.
 Pain conditions and other health issues become more common, and they pose challenges as well.